 Luckily, this Sausage and Cheese Egg Muffin Recipe is super easy to make in bulk.
 Consequently, the only thing left to do is to warm them up and go!

 *While the pictures show the recipe being made with freeze dried ham, the recipe itself has been changed to use sausage instead.

 In an emergency, I want to know my family will be able to eat well.
 It’s important to me that what I have in my food storage, is food my family will eat.

 Therefore, I stock freeze dried food so I can have the meats, cheeses, veggies and fruits my family loves and use these ingredients in our everyday recipes.

-In addition, the ease of cooking with freeze dried food, my food waste has also gone down significantly.
-Plus, Thrive delivers right to my door.
+In addition to the ease of cooking with freeze dried food, my food waste has also gone down significantly.

 Ham and Cheese Egg Muffin Recipe Ingredients